The Ren & Stimpy Show: Music

 The Ren & Stimpy Show features a wide variety of music, spanning rockabilly, folk, pop, jazz, classical music, jingles, and more.
-The opening and closing themes are performed by a group of Spümcø employees under the name "Die Screaming Leiderhôsens".
+The opening theme, "Dog Pound Hop", was performed by a group of Spümcø employees under the name "Die Screaming Leiderhôsens"; they include developer Jim Smith, animator Chris Reccardi and production assistant Scott Huml.
 Three Ren & Stimpy albums have been released.
 In 1993 a compilation album, You Eediot!, was released as a soundtrack album.
 The album's front cover is a parody of The Beatles' 11th studio album Abbey Road.

-Stimpy's rousing anthem titled "Happy, Happy, Joy, Joy" was composed by Christopher Reccardi and written by Charlie Brissette and John Kricfalusi.
+Stimpy's rousing anthem titled "Happy, Happy, Joy, Joy" was composed by Chris Reccardi and written by Charlie Brissette and John Kricfalusi.
 A cover of this song, performed by Wax, is included on the 1995 tribute album Saturday Morning: Cartoons' Greatest Hits, produced by Ralph Sall for MCA Records.

-Grunge icon Kurt Cobain wanted to write a song for the show and proposed the idea to Billy West and John Kricfalusi, but was ultimately turned down.
-This was thought to be around 1992 when Cobain's band Nirvana was just breaking into the mainstream.
-Ever since fans have heard about the story, they wonder if the song might be one of the home recordings released on Montage of Heck in 2015.
-When asked on Twitter if he knew what happened to the song West replied, "I don't think the song exists.
-As far as I know it had yet to be written and remained a proposal."